luckyman816/EthCinema/README.md

-# ETHCinemaNation
+# ETHCinemaNation🎬

-ETHCinemaNation is a blockchain-based voting system that allows users to rate their favorite movies and TV series.
-Built on the Ethereum blockchain using smart contracts, the system ensures the integrity of the rating process.
+ETHCinemaNation is a decentralized voting platform built on the Ethereum blockchain that allows users to rate their favorite movies and TV shows.
+With a focus on transparency and user engagement, this project offers an immersive experience for movie enthusiasts and content creators.

-Users can explore a wide selection of movies and TV series and provide their ratings.
-Each user is limited to one rating per movie or TV series.
-The ratings are securely recorded on the Ethereum blockchain, guaranteeing their immutability.

-The platform features a dynamic leaderboard that showcases the top-rated movies and TV series in real-time as new ratings are submitted.

-To participate, users need a Metamask wallet and some Ether.
-By sending a small amount of Ether to the smart contract associated with their chosen movie or TV series, users can cast their ratings.
-The smart contract automatically updates the rating and calculates the average rating for each movie or TV series.

-ETHCinemaNation offers a transparent and reliable solution for movie and TV enthusiasts to express their opinions, while providing valuable feedback to content creators.
+## 🔴 NOT COMPLET YET(May Complet After Some Time)

+- Give Review Section
+- Avatar click popup(can copy address,logout)
+- Fetch All Movie/Tv Reviews From the Contract(Movie)
+- Fetch Single Movie/Tv Review From Contract(MovieReviews) and show in reviews section
+- Show Relevant Movie/Tv List On Single Movie Details Page
+- Nav Working Links Movies and TV/Shows
+- May Add Anime Section In Navbar
+- Image Background In Movie Details Page
+- New Logo(Nav and Footer)

+## Screenshots
 <table>
   <tr>
     <td>